 I started out by learning to use the INCEpTION tool which was chosen by my supervisor but had not been used in the group.
 I set up the annotation procedure in the group and developed a simple annotation pipeline.
 I also set up prototype annotation guidelines in conjunction with a simple tracker for logging of annotation problems and developing the guidelines.
 I made preliminary annotations and was also part of the discussions in which encountered annotation issues were resolved.
 I then expanded the guidelines in close collaboration with a team member who did the final annotations.

-I performed almost all programming for this project, working with a high level of independence.
+I performed almost all programming for this project.
 First, I set up the spaCy pipeline.
 This was done in a stepwise pattern of exploration with a small data sample using a Jupyter notebook running in Google Colaboratory.
 Programming languages I used were python3, bash and, for version control, git.
-After collecting the Swedish language models, I set up a stable version of a spaCy pipeline able to run both locally and on Colab.
+After collecting the Swedish language models, I set up a stable version of a spaCy pipeline able to run both locally and on Google Colab.
 I then tested various modules and pipeline configurations.

 I went on to pre-process the corpus and dictionaries and implemented interfaces to spaCy commands.
 For this, I created python scripts to process the ICD-10-SE code descriptions.
 I identified Swedish NegEx as a suitable project tool and then expanded its dictionary together with a collaborator from the project group and added it to the NLP pipeline.
-I also set up the scripts for evaluating the performance of the pipeline and for the visualisation of the results.
+I also set up the scripts for evaluating the performance of the pipeline and for the visualization of the results.

-In addition, I developed a web app for collecting and storing fabricated patient records for a future citizen science project using python flask as a backend.

-Here is a summarizing list of things learnt:

-Bash scripting

-Python scripting ranging from basic programming to NLP

-Application building and packaging

-Running Google Colaboratory and integrating it into the workflow

-Server interaction and SSH encryption.

-SQL Database handling

-Concepts of NLP in general and practical implementation of specific NLP tasks

-Linguistic concepts

-Annotation guideline creation

-Annotation with INCepTION

-Version Control in GIT and documentation of computational research

-Website backend creation in python FLASK framework

-Docker

-Formulating emergency room records that are suitable for machine learning

-Ethical, legal and technical issues related to clinical NLP

-Interdisciplinary collaboration

 Acknowledgements

-I would like to thank my supervisors, project members and collaborators help with project design, data creation, technical support, scientific discussions and other input: Rafsan Ahmed, Salma Kazemi Rashed, Anton Werin, Anders Björkelund, Martin Gerdin Wärnberg, Johanna Berg, Sonja Aits.
-I also wanted to thank the AIR Lund project for making available their infrastructure for processing sensitive patient data even though it was not used in the end.
+I would like to thank my supervisors, project members and collaborators for all their help with project design, data creation, technical support, scientific discussions, and other input: Rafsan Ahmed, Salma Kazemi Rashed, Anton Werin, Anders Björkelund, Martin Gerdin Wärnberg, Johanna Berg, Sonja Aits.
+I also wanted to thank the AIR Lund project for making available their infrastructure for processing sensitive patient data even though it was not used in the end

-Anton Rafsan Sonja Johanna Samla

-CovidQ

 References

 1. Dalianis H. Clinical Text Mining: Secondary Use of Electronic Patient Records.
 1st ed.
 2018.
 Cham: Springer International Publishing : Imprint: Springer; 2018.
 1 p.